adash-ahk/adash.ahk/readme.md

 ```

 # **Collection methods**
+## .includes
+Checks if value is in collection.
+If collection is a string, it's checked for a substring of value.

+#### Arguments
+collection (Array|Object|string): The collection to inspect.

+value (*): The value to search for.

+[fromIndex:=1] (number): The index to search from.

+#### Returns
+(boolean): Returns true if value is found, else false.

 ## .map
-Creates an array of values by running each element in `collection` thru `iteratee`.
+Creates an array of values by running each element in collection thru iteratee.
 The iteratee is invoked with three arguments: (value, index|key, collection).

 #### Arguments